Visit Islas Ballestas, Peru: Sea lions, penguins and pelicans, oh my!

 There were also pelicans, cormorants, and Inca terns which have red beaks and red feet.
 I couldn’t get any close up shots of the terns, but you’ll have to trust me when I tell you they are pretty cool looking birds.

-That wooden bridge on Islas Ballestas, Peru
+That wooden bridge covered with birds on Islas Ballestas, Peru

 We also learned about the importance of the guano (bird droppings) found on the islands.
 If this wooden bridge looks a little odd it’s because it’s only intended for use by the guano collectors who scour the islands every 11 years.
 Due to its richness in minerals like nitrate, phosphorous and carbon, guano makes a great fertilizer and its often used in agriculture.
 Our guide was explaining that the bird droppings on this islands have actually been used to pay off Peru’s international debt – you’ve got to appreciate the humour in that!